 Diversity among faculty and students is not only respected but encouraged because physics is an interdisciplinary field that relies on a diverse spectrum of individuals and ideas.
 The Physics Department values global, societal and individual differences and has a commitment to equal opportunity.

-Tracks in Detail
+Tracks/Concentrations in Detail

 The department is relatively small, and upper-level major courses rarely have more than 15 students.
 We support an environment that encourages student involvement, faculty-student interaction and close student-student collaboration with a central idea that physics courses should include hands-on activities integrated with discussions and lecture.
 In such integrated courses, the traditional notions of lecture, laboratory, computer simulation and other classroom activities are fully blended in practice and conception and are not individual separate entities.
 The information provided here will help you navigate your career in SU’s Physics Department and beyond.